Producer Michael Kirk

 In addition, Kirk produces programs focused on social and cultural issues in America.
 Death by Fire details the controversial case of one man at the center of the death penalty debate; Caring for Your Parents follows five families caring for their elderly parents; Navy Blues (Emmy Award) examines gender politics in the military; The Way the Music Died goes behind the scenes of the recording industry; and the groundbreaking Misunderstood Minds shares the personal stories of five families confronting the challenges of their children’s learning disabilities, filmed over the course of two years.

-The winner of every major award in journalism, including three Peabody Awards, three duPont-Columbia Awards, two George Polk Awards, twelve Emmy Awards, and ten Writers Guild of America Awards.
+The winner of every major award in journalism, including four Peabody Awards, three duPont-Columbia Awards, two George Polk Awards, twelve Emmy Awards, and ten Writers Guild of America Awards.
 Kirk frequently lectures on topics ranging from current events to issues confronting journalism.
 He has appeared on a number of television programs, including Charlie Rose, the Today show, Bill O’Reilly’s The O’Reilly Factor, CNN/MSNBC/FOX news programs, and hundreds of radio broadcasts, among them Fresh Air on National Public Radio.

 SUPPORT PROVIDED BY